signalfx/signalfx-agent/docs/monitors/cadvisor.md

 even though they are running it within Kubelet.

-If you are running containers with Docker, there is a fair amount of duplication with the `collectd/docker` monitor in terms of the metrics sent (under distinct metric names) so you may want to consider not enabling the Docker monitor in a K8s environment, or else use filtering to whitelist only certain metrics.
+If you are running containers with Docker, there is a fair amount of duplication with the `docker-container-stats` monitor in terms of the metrics sent (under distinct metric names) so you may want to consider not enabling the Docker monitor in a K8s environment, or else use filtering to whitelist only certain metrics.
 Note that this will cause the built-in Docker dashboards to be blank, but container metrics will be available on the Kubernetes dashboards instead.

 ## Configuration